Jacopo d'Angelo: Coluccio Salutati and Giovanni Malpaghini

 Coluccio Salutati was a prominent humanist and Chancellor of Florence for many years.
 Becoming chancellor in 1375 and holding it for thirty-one years.
 He was a notary who studied law and rhetoric in Bologna.
-Much of his early life was spent in humble political offices where he read his favorite classics and composed Latin poetry.
+Much of his early life was spent in humble political offices where he read his favourite classics and composed Latin poetry.
 His work also concerned the subjects of philosophy and politics.
 Salutati also played a part in supplanting Aristotelianism and emphasizing the study of Plato when it came to philosophy.
 He influenced this transition in two ways.
-Firstly, he collected many works of Plato and secondly by encouraging his pupils, like Leonardo Bruni, to make new translations of these works.
-Salutati's admiration for ancient literature led him to read classical authors first hand and incentivized him to search for unknown works.
+Firstly, he collected many works of Plato and secondly, by encouraging his pupils, like Leonardo Bruni, to make new translations of these works.
+Salutati's admiration for ancient literature led him to read classical authors first-hand and incentivized him to search for unknown works.
 His searches also led him to find those written in Greek, although he did not have much skill in it.
-In regards to his relationship with d'Angelo, it was very close.
-D'Angelo he even stood to be godfather for one of Salutati's children.
+Regarding his relationship with d'Angelo, it was very close.
+D'Angelo even stood to be godfather for one of Salutati's children.
 D'Angelo's study of Greek throughout his life was clearly influenced by Salutati's interest in this subject.
-Also a picture of what d'Angelo's early education was like can be deduced from what Salutati studied.
+Also, a picture of what d'Angelo's early education was like can be deduced from what Salutati studied.

 Giovanni Malpaghini was another of d’Angelo's early teachers.
 He taught at the Florentine studio.
 Many of his students, like Vergerio and Strozzi, became important figures in the history of Italian humanism.
 His early life also included working for Petrarch as his principal secretary.
-Both he and Salutati worked under Francesco Bruni where a close relationship formed.
+Both he and Salutati worked under Francesco Bruni, where a close relationship formed.
 It is known that Malpaghini taught rhetoric from 1394 to 1400.
 However, it is uncertain if he taught before that time.
 Some scholars believe that Malphaghini's influence and reputation are understated.
 This is for two reasons, one because he never wrote any great work, and he is often confused with another Giovanni, Giovanni da Ravenna.
 They believe that the stylistic tendency to imitate Cicero, the major distinctive element of 14th-century humanism, was inspired by him.
 If so, crediting him with the new humanism of the 15th century would make him a major figure in the movement.
 Although not achieving the stature of some of Malpaghini's students, d’Angelo no doubt was influenced by his teacher's lessons in rhetoric and stylistic techniques.